 What Is EEAT, Exactly?

-E-E-A-T is an evaluation framework that Google uses to assess the quality of a website and its content.
-Introduced in Google's Search Quality Rater Guidelines, it has become a cornerstone of modern SEO.
+EEAT is an evaluation framework that Google uses to determine the quality of a website and its content.
+Introduced in Google's Search Quality Rater Guidelines, it has become a central concept in modern SEO.
 The acronym stands for:

-Does the content creator have the right knowledge for their field?
-For a plumber, that means trade training and hands-on technical experience.
-For a lawyer, it's their credentials and case history.
+Does the content creator have the necessary knowledge in their field?
+For a plumber, it's their training and technical experience.
+For a lawyer, it's their degrees and resolved cases.

-Does the creator have firsthand experience with the subject?
-Client testimonials, photos of completed projects, and case studies all demonstrate real-world experience.
+Does the creator have direct experience with the subject?
+Client testimonials, photos of completed projects, and case studies demonstrate this firsthand experience.

-Is the site or author recognized as a trusted reference?
-Coverage in local media, professional partnerships, and positive Google reviews all build this authority.
+Is the site or author recognized as a reference?
+Mentions in local media, professional partnerships, and positive Google reviews strengthen this authority.

-Is the site genuinely trustworthy?
-This means HTTPS, clear contact information, a privacy policy, and consistent NAP (Name, Address, Phone) details across the web.
+Is the site trustworthy?
+HTTPS, clear contact information, privacy policy, consistency of NAP (Name, Address, Phone) information across the web.

-Trust sits at the centre of everything.
+Trust is at the center of everything.
 Without it, Expertise, Experience, and Authority carry no weight.
-That's why a site with unaddressed negative reviews or inconsistent information will always be penalized — no matter how good the content is.
+That's why a site with unmanaged negative reviews or contradictory information will always be penalized, regardless of content quality.

 Why EEAT Is an Advantage for Local SMBs

-Contrary to what you might expect, E-E-A-T doesn't favour large corporations — it favours genuine experts.
-And as a Quebec small business owner in your trade, that's exactly what you are.
+Contrary to what you might think, EEAT doesn't favor large corporations — it favors real experts.
+And as a Quebec SMB in your field, that's exactly what you are.

-- You have real expertise: Your years of hands-on experience in your trade are worth far more than a generic article written by someone who has never picked up a wrench or electrical cable.
+- You have real expertise: Your years of experience in your trade are worth more than an article written by a generic writer who has never touched a pipe or electrical cable.

-- You have field experience: Your satisfied clients, your regional projects, your real job-site photos — none of this can be faked by a company that isn't actually out in the field.
+- You have field experience: Your satisfied clients, your regional projects, your real work photos — all of this is impossible to fake by a company that isn't on the ground.

-- Authority is built locally: Google reviews, coverage in local media, and partnerships with other businesses in your area — these are signals that a national chain simply can't replicate.
+- Authority is built locally: Google reviews, mentions in local media, partnerships with other businesses in your city — these are signals that a national chain can't easily replicate.

 1. Optimize Your Google Business Profile

-Your Google Business Profile is often a potential customer's very first impression of your business.
-It needs to be complete, current, and clearly reflect your expertise:
+Your Google Business Profile is often a potential client's first contact with your business.
+It must be complete, up-to-date, and reflect your expertise:

-- A detailed description of your services, including any relevant certifications
+- Detailed description of your services with your certifications

-- Professional photos of your completed work and your team
+- Professional photos of your work and your team

-- Regular Google posts showcasing your projects and updates
+- Regular posts (Google posts) about your projects

-- Responses to every review — positive and negative alike
+- Respond to every review, positive and negative

 2. Automate Customer Review Collection

-Reviews are one of the main pillars of E-E-A-T. The more you collect, the stronger your Experience and Trust signals become.
-The challenge?
-Most business owners simply forget to ask.
+Reviews are one of the pillars of EEAT.
+The more you have, the more you demonstrate Experience and Trust.
+The problem?
+Most business owners forget to ask for reviews.
 The solution: automation.
-After each job, a personalized message is automatically sent to your customer, making it easy for them to leave a review.
+After each service, a personalized message is automatically sent to your client to make it easy to leave a review.

 Learn more in our complete guide: How to Get More Google Reviews Without Manually Following Up With Customers.